Bibby Line

 Bibby Line is a UK company concerned with shipping and marine operations.

 Its parent company, Bibby Line Group Limited, can be traced back to John Bibby who founded the company in 1807.
 The company along with the group is based in Liverpool.
-Since 2007, Bibby Line Group and its employees have donated over £10 million and thousands of volunteering hours to over 1,000 charitable causes.

 History

 The Bibby Line was founded in 1807 by the first John Bibby (1775–1840).

-It has operated in most areas of shipping throughout its 200-year history, and claims to be the oldest independently owned deep sea shipping line in the world.
+After John Bibby was attacked and murdered on 19 July 1840, his sons John and James took ownership of the Bibby Line.

-It was one of the first business in the world to fit its entire fleet with radio, by the British based Radio Communication Company.
+It was one of the first businesses in the world to fit its entire fleet with radio, by the British based Radio Communication Company.

 Along with other British ship owners, it endured hard economic conditions in the 1970s and 1980s, but survived through diversification into floating accommodation.
 The group diversified in the 1980s into separate divisions, including Bibby Financial Services which was formed in 1982.
 The parent company is now called Bibby Line Group, and is a £800 million global business, operating in 14 countries, employing 4,000 people in sectors including retail, financial services, distribution, shipping, marine and infrastructure.

-In 2002 Sir Derek Bibby, 2nd baronet, and great-great-grandson of the founder and past chairman and president of the firm, was aged 80 and terminally ill with leukaemia.
-He committed suicide at home on 9 October 2002 by taking the poison aluminium phosphide.
-Hours later the poison caused his body to emit dangerous fumes that forced the evacuation of Arrowe Park Hospital where his body was being held.
+Since 2007, Bibby Line Group and its employees have donated over £10 million and thousands of volunteering hours to over 1,000 charitable causes.

+In 2008, the Bibby Line Group continued to diversify with the purchase of the construction asset hire company Garic UK.
+Bibby Line Group’s investment enabled Garic to remain a key market player, in a competitive sector.
+Currently, Garic has four sites across the UK and is one of the most trusted specialized plant and welfare facility providers in the UK.

+In July 2023, an open letter signed by over fifty NGOs and campaigners, including the Refugee Council, called Bibby Marine, as owner of the Bibby Stockholm, to acknowledge its founder John Bibby's links to the Atlantic slave trade and to end the practice of containing asylum seekers on its vessels.
+Later that month, a Guardian report highlighted safety concerns on board the Bibby Stockholm, including potential overcrowding along with narrow corridors and a lack of lifejackets on board.
+The Times also reported there were concerns about fire safety, noting it could become 'a floating Grenfell'.
+On 11 August 2023 legionella was found to be on board and a water sample taken on 15 August 2023 confirmed this to be of 'the most deadly strain' of legionella pneumophila, found in the ship's kitchen's galley pot wash hose.

 Ships

-Bibby Line currently has no ships.
+Bibby Line has a fleet of accommodation barges and Service Operation Vessels.

+Current fleet

+Vessels currently operated by Bibby Line include: